-NOTE: The numeric codes are the codes specified in the IHO GI Registry for the equivalent listed values of the IHO Hydro domain attribute Vertical datum, since the Registry does not at present (June 2022) contain entries for Exchange Set metadata and dataset metadata attributes.
+NOTE 1: The numeric codes are the codes specified in the IHO GI Registry for the equivalent listed values of the IHO Hydro domain attribute Vertical datum, since the Registry does not at present (June 2022) contain entries for Exchange Set metadata and dataset metadata attributes.

+NOTE 2: This enumeration is not depicted in Figure 12-3 because it is not used in the Exchange Catalogue.
+The table is retained because the encoding format uses it.